-An $\et$-elimination sequence, then, is a sequence of \et-terms $e_i$ and sets of critical formulas $\Lambda(e_i)$ belonging to it, such that eliminating $\Lambda_i(e_i)$ from proof $\pi_i$ results in a new proof $\pi_{i+1}$ of a disjunction of instances of $D(e_i)$ from instances of the critical formulas for which $e_i$ is not critical and the remaining critical formlas belonging to~$e_i$.
-Since the definition requires $\pi_i$ to be an \et-proof, the formulas in $\Gamma[T_i]$ must here actually be critical formulas.
+An $\et$-elimination sequence is a sequence of \et-terms~$e_i$ and sets of critical formulas~$\Lambda(e_i)$ belonging to it, such that eliminating $\Lambda_i(e_i)$ from proof~$\pi_i$ results in a new proof $\pi_{i+1}$ of a disjunction of instances of~$D(e_i)$.
+This new proof proceeds from instances of the critical formulas for which $e_i$ is not critical and the remaining critical formulas belonging to~$e_i$.
+Since the definition requires $\pi_i$ to be an \et-proof, the formulas in $\Gamma[T_i]$ must actually be critical formulas.